dmh2000/UdaciCards/README.md

 ### Notes

-* This project was tested on Android using both an emulator and an Android device).
+* This project was tested on Android using both an emulator and an Android device.
 It was tested on IOS using an IMac with emulator.

 * One issue that isn't clear from the project instructions or the rubric was what to do if a user tried to create a new Deck but entered the name of an existing deck.
 I opted to implement logic so that when a duplicate new Deck name was entered, it vectored to the existing Deck with the same